We imagine you have some questions for us. Some of the most common are …

 A. Each sister who earns a salary contributes it to the common fund.
 Each sister receives from the common fund all that she needs including such things as a car, computer, and other goods necessary for her ministry.
 By sharing the resources and responsibility for the common fund, every sister participates in our commitment to act for justice with a preferential option for the poor.

-- Candidacy—two years doing full-time ministry while living with other sisters.
+- Candidacy—one to two years doing full-time ministry while living with other sisters.